 Imagine a gigantic sinkhole in the middle of nowhere that has been burning since Soviet times.
-With no safety measures whatsoever, if you fall in you will almost certainly die.
-In Turkmenistan you can find the Door to Hell, and it’s perhaps even more infamous than the country it sits in.
+An incredible blazing fire pit, if you fall in you will almost certainly die.
+In the infamous country of Turkmenistan you can find such a place, and people call it the Door to Hell.
 For years I had been waiting for an opportunity to visit this bizarre place.
 Last September that moment finally came, but getting to the place almost turned out a mission impossible.

 My first obstacle was to get into Turkmenistan, one of the most closed countries in the world.
 It has about 5,5 million inhabitants and borders among others on Iran and Afghanistan.
 Whatsapp, Facebook and Twitter are all blocked, and state television is full of classic propaganda.
 Only very few foreigners are successful getting a visa to visit, most of them ending up going on organised tours.